Chapter 6: Remote and Distributed

 - Discusses handoffs

-Work literally follows the sun around the globe.
+Work follows the sun around the globe.

 Building Connection Remotely